EV Residential Charging Program

 - The customer’s PSE&G account must be in good financial standing (no shut-off notice).

 - Chargers installed on or before Jan.
-27, 2021, are not eligible for the Make-Ready incentives from the EV Charging Program but are still eligible to receive the Off-Peak Charging credit.
+27, 2021, are not eligible for incentives from the EV Charging Program.

 - Customer must have an ENERGY STAR® certified Level 2, smart charger.